 Northumberland Coast Path - Thoughts in Conclusion

-Holy Trinity Church in Drewsteignton - the walk visits here on Day 4
+The harbour at Amble - the walk visits here on Day 1

-As is customary, we thought we would put together a few comments that may help in the planning & execution of walking The Two Moors Way.
+As is customary, we thought we would put together a few comments that may help in the planning & execution of walking The Northumberland Coast Path.
 Most of these points are pretty generic to long distance walking and are therefore much the same as in previous blogs we have written.
 Hindsight is a wonderful thing and the advice given is not exhaustive.
 The best form of research is other people’s blogs, guide books and using plain old common sense.
-Some of the advice and thoughts below may be repeated from the Planning & Preparation page at the start of this blog - apologies for that!
+Some of the advice and thoughts below may be repeated from the Planning & Preparation page of our other long distance walks - apologies for that!

 The walk itself

-At 115 miles with an 8 day itinerary, The Two Moors Way is an ideal walk for anybody wishing to cut their teeth on a long distance path.
+At just under 72 miles with a 6 day itinerary, The Northumberland Coast Path is an ideal walk for anybody wishing to cut their teeth on a long distance path.
 Well signposted and with no climbing of note, it should be within most people's capabilities to complete with ease.
 That doesn't mean to say you should take this walk lightly - there are some long sections and as always an ability to navigate is a must.
 It is also worth mentioning that in addition to having a map & compass (and knowing how to use them) a back up navigation system should be a priority also.
 The walk is an absolute delight and we thoroughly enjoyed the variety of terrain and landscape.

 The route itself is not very busy at all.
-We met absolutely nobody else who was undertaking the walk on a day to day basis.
-The route was quiet and extremely well way marked and as mentioned earlier, in poor visibility it would be necessary to be navigationally savvy, particularly on open moorland.
+Apart from the intervening villages and small towns, on the walk itself we met absolutely nobody else who was undertaking the walk on a day to day basis.
+The route was quiet and extremely well way marked and was very easy to navigate by.

-Having now completed The Two Moors Way we would heartily recommend it to other walkers as it is has variety, historical interest and the scenery on the whole is fantastic.
+Having now completed The Northumberland Coast Path we would heartily recommend it to other walkers as it is has variety, historical interest and the scenery on the whole is fantastic.

 Give it a go and see for yourself.

 The route itself is not very busy at all.
-We met absolutely nobody else who was undertaking the walk on a day to day basis.
-The route was quiet and extremely well way marked and as mentioned earlier, in poor visibility it would be necessary to be navigationally savvy, particularly on open moorland.
+Apart from the intervening villages and small towns, on the walk itself we met absolutely nobody else who was undertaking the walk on a day to day basis.
+The route was quiet and extremely well way marked and was very easy to navigate by.

-Having now completed The Two Moors Way we would heartily recommend it to other walkers as it is has variety, historical interest and the scenery on the whole is fantastic.
+Having now completed The Northumberland Coast Path we would heartily recommend it to other walkers as it is has variety, historical interest and the scenery on the whole is fantastic.

 Give it a go and see for yourself.